My Hands and Feet Are Always Cold — Should I Worry?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you feel like your extremities are often cold, you may wonder when you should see a doctor.
+If you feel like your extremities are often cold, you may wonder if you should see a doctor.
 Here’s what you need to know.

-More often, though, they are signs of Raynaud’s disease, a common, generally benign condition that causes the blood vessels in the fingers and toes to be overly constricted.
+More often, though, they are signs of Raynaud’s phenomenon, a common, generally benign condition that causes the blood vessels in the fingers and toes to be overly constricted.

-“Blood vessels constrict as a normal, healthy response to cold to preserve core temperature and protect vital organs,” Dr. Evans says.
-“However, in Raynaud’s, arteries in the fingers and toes constrict suddenly, and the vessels slam shut.”
+“Blood vessels constrict as a normal, healthy response to cold in order to preserve your core temperature and protect vital organs,” Dr. Bishop says.
+“However, in Raynaud’s, arteries in the fingers and toes constrict suddenly when exposed to cold, and the vessels slam shut.”

 Besides the feeling of cold extremities, Raynaud’s causes temporary color changes.
 An affected finger may turn white (because the artery is closed), then it may turn blue or purple and, as it rewarms, it may turn red (because the artery is now wide open and dilated).

-“These color changes can be quite alarming, but in people with the primary or benign form of Raynaud’s (that is, people with no underlying disease), they are harmless,” Dr. Evans says.
+“These color changes can be quite alarming, but in people with the primary or benign form of Raynaud’s (that is, people with no underlying disease), they are harmless,” Dr. Bishop says.

 While Raynaud’s is usually a harmless condition, it can also occur in people with underlying rheumatologic or vascular disease.
 In that case, the Raynaud’s may be associated with small pits or ulcerations in the fingers or toes that are difficult to heal.

-“Any patients who have Raynaud’s and associated skin changes, including tightening or thickening of the skin, nail changes, or cracks and sores that don’t heal, should get checked out,” Dr. Evans says.
+“Any patients who have Raynaud’s and associated skin changes, including tightening or thickening of the skin, nail changes, or cracks and sores that don’t heal, should get checked out,” Dr. Bishop says.

 It’s important to talk to your doctor if you have cold extremities and these symptoms: